mwiencek/knockout-arraytransforms/README.md

 ## Transformations

-all/every, any/some, filter/reject, groupBy, map, sortBy.
+all, any, filter, reject, groupBy, map, sortBy.

 Callback functions receive two arguments: an item in the original array, and an observable containing the index of that item in the original array.